Flaming Gorge

 It was near this point where Major John Wesley Powell and nine men put their small wooden boats in the water in 1869.
 The hardened one-armed Civil War veteran embarked on his voyage into the unknown.
 He bet his life ... and those of his men ... on a generalization he had made based on his knowledge of geology.

 He was told there must be huge falls down the Green River and on the Colorado River to follow.
 It was inevitable.
-Powell said no. If he was wrong, he and his men were dead.
+Powell said no. If he was wrong, he and his men would probably end up dead.

 Once they entered the canyon, there was no turning back.
-He believed a river so loaded with silt and erosive material would have long ago worn the riverbed to an almost even grade.
-He was right.
-But it was a wild ride.
+He believed that a river that was so loaded with silt and erosive material would have long ago worn the riverbed to an almost even grade.
+He was right but it was still a wild ride.

-Other legends began here.
+Other legends followed and got their start in this area.
 Butch Cassidy and The Sundance Kid.
 Jim Bridger.
-An area rich in western folklore.
+This is definitely an area rich in western folklore.

-Powell’s second journey was much better equipped.
+Powell’s second journey was much better equipped than his first one.
 Frederick S. Dellenbaugh accompanied him and authored the expedition’s story.
-He wrote, “we could see high up before us some bright red rocks.
+He wrote, “we could see high up before us some bright red rocks.”

-From these bright red rocks, glowing in the sunlight like a flame above the gray-green of the ridge, the major had bestowed on this place, the name of Flaming Gorge.”
+Because of these bright red rocks glowing in the sunlight like a flame above the gray-green of the ridge, the major bestowed the name of Flaming Gorge on this area.
+The name stuck and is now synonymous … even famous … with this amazing playground that covers 207,360 acres.

 The Green River

-The magnificent Green starts as a trickle in Wyoming’s Wind River Mountains.
+The magnificent Green River starts as a trickle in Wyoming’s Wind River Mountains.
 By the time it has joined the Colorado and ends at the Gulf of California, it will have cascaded through six National Parks or Forest Service units.
-Flaming Gorge National Recreation Area is the first one.
+The Flaming Gorge National Recreation Area is the first one of the six.

 Where Is Flaming Gorge?

 The Gorge is tucked into the northeast corner of Utah and southern Wyoming.
-Although most of the reservoir is in Wyoming, the most dramatic scenery and the best places to visit are in the southern Utah end.
+According to what I can tell, Flaming Gorge is about equally divided between Utah and Wyoming.
+From what I have read, the most dramatic scenery and the best places to visit are in the southern Utah end.

 What To Do At Flaming Gorge?

-Even though Glen Canyon National Recreation Area – Lake Powell - in southern Utah draws more visitors, there is more to do at the Gorge.
+Even though Lake Powell in southern Utah draws more visitors, there is much more to do at the Gorge.
 In fact, it may have no equal.

 • Raft and fish on the Green River below the dam.
 Some of the best trout fishing on the planet is right here.
 Even during mid-summer, the surface water is relatively cool.
 That means it’s a haven for trout.
-One of the best tailwater fisheries in the world.
+It is one of the best tailwater fisheries in the world.
 But the Green was an endangered river not too long ago.
 We won that battle.

 • Stay at one of the comfortable lodges.